marksto/general-expenses-accountant/doc/tg-bot-api-spec.md

                                 	            	case just the bot's username will be inserted.
                                 	            	NOTE: This offers an easy way for users to start using your bot in inline mode when they are currently in a private chat with it.
-                                	            	Especially useful when combined with switch_pm… actions – in this case the user will be automatically returned to the chat they switched from, skipping the chat selection screen. switch_inline_query_current_chat	String      	Optional.
+                                	            	Especially useful when combined with 'switch_pm…' actions – in this case the user will be automatically returned to the chat they switched from, skipping the chat selection screen. switch_inline_query_current_chat	String      	Optional.
 If set, pressing the button will insert the bot's username